AleMorales9011/ForgeWare/012-POO/POO_2.md

     // Calculate the area
     area = length * width;

-    // Print the result with descriptive message System.out.println("The area of the rectangle is: " + area);
+    // Print the result with a descriptive message System.out.println("The area of the rectangle is: " + area);
   }
 }